bodywork-ml/bodywork-docs/docs/quickstart_ml_pipeline.md

   log_level: INFO
 ```

-The remainder of this tutorial is concerned with explaining how the deployment configuration within `bodywork.yaml` is used to deploy the pipeline, as defined within the `train_model.py` and `serve_model.py` Python modules.
+The remainder of this tutorial is concerned with explaining how the configuration within `bodywork.yaml` is used to deploy the pipeline, as defined within the `train_model.py` and `serve_model.py` Python modules.

 ## Configuring the Batch Stage

-The `stages.stage_1_train_model.executable_module_path` parameter points to the executable Python module - `train_model.py` - that defines what will happen when it is executed within a [pre-built Bodywork container](https://hub.docker.com/repository/docker/bodyworkml/bodywork-core) on Kubernetes, as the `stage_1_train_model` (batch) stage.
-Using the `ml_prototype_work.ipynb` notebook as a reference, the `train_model.py` module contains the code required to:
+The `stages.stage_1_train_model.executable_module_path` points to the executable Python module - `train_model.py` - that defines what will happen when the `stage_1_train_model` (batch) stage is executed, within a pre-built [Bodywork container](https://hub.docker.com/repository/docker/bodyworkml/bodywork-core).
+This module contains the code required to:

 1. download data from an AWS S3 bucket;
 2. pre-process the data (e.g. extract labels for supervised learning);